francesNLP/MappingChange/README.md

 ## 🗂️ Pipeline Overview

-We are using the dataframe version of this [KnowledgeGraph](https://zenodo.org/records/14051678) as an input data from our pipeline.
-If you want to have access to it, drop us an email.
+We are using the dataframe (gazatteers_dataframe) version of this [KnowledgeGraph](https://zenodo.org/records/14051678) as an input data from our pipeline.

 The figure below shows the overview pipeline, where green blocks represents the tasks listed below the figure.
 ![img.png](pipeline_overview.png)